Call: (717) 626-0263

 Monday: 8am - 2pmTuesday: 8am - 2pmWednesday: 8am - 2pmThursday: 8am - 2pmFriday: 8am - 2pm

 As I can I want to offer a fresh word of encouragement sharing from my experience how our Father God meets us in the middle of loving and living out our faith to draw others to freedom.
-The road to freedom can seem long and hard not unlike the experiences of those living as refugees from war torn nations, those walking out of years of abuse and pain in broken relationships, those facing the reality check that comes with unplanned pregnancy, and the great journey to healing from trauma.
+The road to freedom can seem long and hard not unlike the experiences of living as refugees from war torn nations, walking out of years of abuse and pain in broken relationships, facing the reality check that comes with unplanned pregnancy, and the great journey to healing from trauma and adverse childhood experiences.
 I fully believe we are offered so much more than we ever experience as Christ followers.
 We settle for a life in bondage to the elemental nature of this world and continue to live as Hagar when in fact we are daughters of Sarah.

 Galatians 4:3131 So, brothers [and sisters], we are children not of the slave woman, but of the free woman.